valkey-io/valkey-doc/docs/management/scaling.md

 improve consistency by forcing the database to flush data to disk before replying to the client, but this usually results in prohibitively low performance.
-That would be the equivalent of synchronous replication in the case of Redis Cluster.
+That would be the equivalent of synchronous replication in the case of Valkey Cluster.

 Basically, there is a trade-off to be made between performance and consistency.

-Redis Cluster has support for synchronous writes when absolutely needed, implemented via the `WAIT` command.
+Valkey Cluster has support for synchronous writes when absolutely needed, implemented via the `WAIT` command.
 This makes losing writes a lot less likely.
-However, note that Redis Cluster does not implement strong consistency even when synchronous replication is used: it is always possible, under more complex failure scenarios, that a replica that was not able to receive the write will be elected as master.
+However, note that Valkey Cluster does not implement strong consistency even when synchronous replication is used: it is always possible, under more complex failure scenarios, that a replica that was not able to receive the write will be elected as master.

-There is another notable scenario where Redis Cluster will lose writes, that happens during a network partition where a client is isolated with a minority of instances including at least a master.
+There is another notable scenario where Valkey Cluster will lose writes, that happens during a network partition where a client is isolated with a minority of instances including at least a master.